djangoplicity/djangoplicity-newsletters/README.md

 ## Installation

-If you are using Docker, you can look for an example in `Dockerfile` and `docker-compose.yml` files located in the root of the repository.
+If you are using Docker, you can look for an example in [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml) files located in the root of the repository.

 ### Requirements

-Djangoplicity Newsletters actually supports Python 2.7 and Python 3+.
+Djangoplicity Newsletters currently supports Python 2.7 and Python 3+.

 You must install Djangoplicity Newsletters using the Github repository, so add the following packages to your requirements depending on the Python version you are using.